pytorch/captum/README.md

 Convergence Delta: tensor([0., 0.])
 ```
 The algorithm outputs an attribution score for each input element and a
-convergence delta that we would like to minimize.
-If we choose not to return
+convergence delta whose absolute value we would like to minimize.
+If we choose
-delta, we can simply not provide `return_convergence_delta` input argument.
+not to return delta, we can simply not provide `return_convergence_delta` input
-The absolute value of the returned deltas can be interpreted as an approximation error
+argument.
+The absolute value of the returned deltas can be interpreted as an
-for each input sample.
+approximation error for each input sample.
-It can also serve as a proxy of how much we can trust the attribution scores
+It can also serve as a proxy of how accurate the integral approximation for given
-assigned by an attribution algorithm.
+inputs and baselines is.
 If the approximation error is large, we can try larger number of integral
 approximation steps by setting `n_steps` to a larger value.
 Not all algorithms
 return approximation error.
 Those which do, though, compute it based on the
 completeness property of the algorithms.

-Positive attribution score means that the input in that particular position positively
+Positive attribution score means that the input in that particular position
-contributed to the final prediction and negative means the opposite.
+positively contributed to the final prediction and negative means the opposite.
 The magnitude of the attribution score signifies the strength of the contribution.
 Zero attribution score means no contribution from that particular feature.